GoogleCloudPlatform/mongodb-docker/3/README.md

 You can specify options directly to `mongod` when starting the instance.
 For example, you can set `--storageEngine` to `wiredTiger` to enable WiredTiger storage engine.

+A common use-case is adding the parameter `--bind_ip_all` to bind the container to all possible IPv4 addresses.

+Check other parameters at [mongod Reference](https://docs.mongodb.com/manual/reference/program/mongod/).

 Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.

 ```yaml